Excuse us while we brag a little…

 Historic Rail Trails

 The Kettle Valley Railway opened in 1915 servicing both passenger and freight trains, eventually subduing to its final abandonment in 1990.
 Since then, the trail corridor has been transformed into a recreational trail, ideal for cycling and hiking through a variety of diverse landscapes and communities.

-Take a jeep or boat safari in the world’s only inland temperate rainforest at Blue River and watch as bears and their cubs roam the banks right in front of you.
 Stand in awe at the mystical Spirit Bear at the BC Wildlife Park in Kamloops, where you can also meet grizzly and black bears up close.

 Route 97 boasts several parks that you don’t want to miss.
 The regional and national parks of the Interior Cascades region offer visitors a chance to explore the wilds in every season.
 Many offer overnight camping.
 There are dozens and dozens of state and provincial parks throughout the route in Washington and British Columbia.
 If you like to get off the beaten path, try Wells Gray Park, Manning Park, or Cathedral Park.
 For a more relaxed adventure (with plenty of wineries to visit after your excursion) wander the trestles and tunnels of Myra-Bellevue Provincial Park located along the historic Kettle Valley Railway.

 Route 97 is home to three nations each with their own traditions, history, and stories.
 Embrace the culture and history of Canada with a variety of experiences including one of Western Canada’s largest Powwows, or by visiting interpretive centres such as the Nk’Mip Desert Cultural Centre in Osoyoos.